AguaClara/UASB/UASB_Manual_Spring2018.md

 <div class="alert alert-block alert-danger">
-So the drainage vale will drain the entire UASB reactor and allow for the nonorganics to get scooped out?
+So the drainage vale will drain the entire UASB reactor and allow for the nonorganics to get scooped out? -added section to clarify IC
 </div>

 #### Design Parameters of Sampling Ports and Sludge Weirs

 The dimensions of the sludge weir are not incredibly important design parameters, and were thus set to values that seemed reasonable.
 These systems will be tested in our first design and changed accordingly.
 These parameters are set in the table below.

+Table 6: Design parameters for sludge sampling systems.
 |       Parameter        |  Value   |               Basis of Design                |
 |:----------------------:|:--------:|:--------------------------------------------:|
 |  Sludge Weir Diameter  | 6 in |     Based on Floc Hopper in 1 L/s plant      |